 Ascend either the Whistler or Blackcomb gondola, cross over on the 4.4 kilometres long Peak 2 Peak Gondola and descend back to the valley without riding the same journey twice.

 Once in the alpine, you can dine in one of the many full-service, mountain-top restaurants featuring west coast cuisine while enjoying splendid views.

-You can also check out the Peak 2 Peak Viewing Gallery in the Whistler Mountain terminal to learn how it was built.
+In the winter, the Peak 2 Peak Gondola is mostly used by skiers and snowboarders.
 During the summer, the gondola provides easy access to more than 50 kilometres of spectacular hiking trails and countless scenic vistas and viewpoints.

 Go Snow Tubing